StephenJLu/hashnode-archive/cmdyvfvvc000202lbcal4306e.md

 ## My ASL Journey

 Growing up, I got interested in learning ASL and I purchased a book.
 Back then, I learned the alphabet and a few basic signs, but not much else.
-Fast forward to today, with significant hearing problems and the loss of my voice, becoming fluent in ASL has become a much more urgent need.
+Fast forward to today, living with hearing loss and the complete loss of my voice, becoming fluent in ASL has become a much more urgent need for communication and socializing.
 Throughout my ASL learning experience, I have used a number of resources to learn this difficult language.
 An essential part of the mindset shift is transitioning from an oral, auditory language to a visual one.

 Below are a few of the resources that are available out there.
 It's not an all-encompassing list, but maybe it'll be enough to get you started.